ccapdev1920T2/s12g3/README.md

 ```
 http://localhost:3000/
 ```
+8. You may now browse through the website.
+You may choose to register or login in the next step to gain user privileges.
-8. Login using any of the existing use accounts in the table below.
-OR register.
+9. Register or login using any of the existing use accounts in the table below.
 If you choose to register, make sure you edit and enter your details on the account settings page which can be accessed at the top-right dropdown "Hello, [ username ]"

 | Username       | Password |
 |----------------|----------|